-- 3. An FTO seeking approval shall provide to CARC such operations and training manuals as required by paragraphs 32 and 33.
-An FTO shall establish procedures acceptable to CARC to ensure compliance with all relevant JCAR FCL 2 requirements.
+3. An FTO seeking approval shall provide to CARC such operations and training manuals as required by paragraphs 32 and 33.
+An FTO shall establish procedures acceptable to CARC to ensure compliance with all relevant JCAR FCL2 requirements.
 The procedures shall include a quality system (See AMC-JCAR FCL2.055 and IEM No. 1 to JCAR FCL2.055) within the FTO to readily detect any deficiencies for self-remedial action.
 After consideration of the application the FTO will be inspected to ensure that it meets the requirements set out in this Appendix.
-Subject to satisfactory inspection, approval of the FTO will initially be granted for a period of one year, revalidation of the approval may be granted for further periods of up to three years.
-CARC is not obliged to grant an approval for a FTO outside Jordan if the personnel resources are not available or the cost of processing the application for approval and inspections puts undue burden on CARC. - 4.
-All training courses shall be approved (see IEM JCAR FCL2.055 (to be developed)). - 5.
-CARC will monitor course standards and will sample training flights with students.
+Subject to satisfactory inspection, approval of the FTO will be granted for a period of (2) years, revalidation of the approval may be granted for an FTO outside Jordan if the personnel resources are not available or the cost of processing the application for approval and inspections puts undue burden on CARC.

+4. All training courses shall be approved (see IEM JCAR FCL2.055 (to be developed)).

+5. CARC will monitor course standards and will sample training flights with students.
 During such visits, access shall be given by the FTO to training records, authorisation sheets, technical logs, lectures, study notes and briefings and any other relevant material.
 A copy of the report on a visit to an FTO will be made available by CARC to that FTO.

-- 6. Approval will be varied, suspended or revoked by CARC if any of the approval requirements or standards cease to be maintained to the minimum approved level. - 7.
-If an FTO wishes to make changes to an approved course or to its operations or training manual the approval of CARC shall be obtained before the changes are implemented.
+6. Approval will be varied, suspended or revoked by CARC if any of the approval requirements or standards cease to be maintained to the minimum approved level.

+7. If an FTO wishes to make changes to an approved course or to its operations or training manual the approval of CARC shall be obtained before the changes are implemented.
 FTOs need not advise CARC of minor changes in day-to-day operations.
-Where any doubt exists as to whether a proposed change is minor, CARC shall be consulted. - 8.
-An FTO may make training arrangements with other training organisations or make use of alternative base aerodromes as part of its overall training organisation, subject to the approval of CARC.
+Where any doubt exists as to whether a proposed change is minor, CARC shall be consulted.

+8. An FTO may make training arrangements with other training organisations or make use of alternative base aerodromes as part of its overall training organisation, subject to the approval of CARC.